Connecting orbits in quasiaffine spherical varieties via $B$-root subgroups: Introduction

 \section{Introduction}

 Let $X$ be an irreducible algebraic variety over an algebraically closed field $\KK$ of characteristic zero.
-Every nontrivial action on~$X$ of the group $\GG_a = (\KK,+)$ induces a one-parameter subgroup in the automorphism group $\Aut(X)$, called a $\GG_a$-subgroup.
-If in addition $X$ is equipped with an action of an algebraic group~$F$ and $R$ is a $\GG_a$-subgroup normalized by~$F$, then we say that $R$ is an $F$-root subgroup.
+Every nontrivial action on~$X$ of the group $\GG_a = (\KK,+)$ induces a one-parameter subgroup in the automorphism group $\Aut(X)$, called a \textit{$\GG_a$-subgroup}.
+If in addition $X$ is equipped with an action of an algebraic group~$F$ and $R$ is a $\GG_a$-subgroup normalized by~$F$, then we say that $R$ is an \textit{$F$-root subgroup} on~$X$.

-The variety $X$ is said to be \textit{spherical} if it is normal and admits a regular action of a connected reductive algebraic group~$G$ such that a Borel subgroup $B \subset G$ has an open dense orbit in~$X$.
+The variety $X$ is said to be \textit{spherical} if it admits a regular action of a connected reductive algebraic group~$G$ such that a Borel subgroup $B \subset G$ has an open dense orbit in~$X$.
 In this situation, $X$ automatically contains an open $G$-orbit; moreover, there are only finitely many $G$-orbits in~$X$.
 In the recent years, a study of $B$-root subgroups on spherical varieties was initiated in the papers~\cite{AA,AZ1,AZ2}.
 One motivation for studying $B$-root subgroups is related to the problem of describing the automorphism groups for complete spherical varieties.
-In this case, the connected component of the group $\Aut(X)$ is algebraic, so a description of $B$-root subgroups on~$X$ enables one to describe the $G$-module decomposition of the Lie the algebra of $\Aut(X)$.
+In this case, the connected component of the group $\Aut(X)$ is algebraic, so a description of $B$-root subgroups on~$X$ enables one to describe the $G$-module decomposition of the Lie algebra of $\Aut(X)$.
 Indeed, every $B$-root subgroup induces a $B$-semiinvariant vector field on~$X$, which is a highest weight vector of a simple $G$-module in the Lie algebra of~$\Aut(X)$.

-The goal of this note is to prove the following theorem, which provides another motivation for studying $B$-root subgroups on spherical varieties.
+The main goal of this note is to prove the following theorem, which provides another motivation for studying $B$-root subgroups on spherical varieties.

-\begin{theorem} Let $X$ be a quasiaffine spherical $G$-variety and let $Y$ be a $G$-orbit contained in the regular locus of~$X$.
+\begin{theorem} Let $X$ be a quasiaffine spherical $G$-variety \textup(not necessarily normal\textup) and let $Y$ be a $G$-orbit contained in the regular locus of~$X$.
 Then for every minimal $G$-orbit $Y' \subset X$ containing $Y$ in its closure there exists a $B$-root subgroup on $X$ that connects $Y$ with~$Y'$. \end{theorem}

 This theorem is a consequence of Theorem~\ref{thm_main} below.